everdevs/contentful-action/README.md

 > DANGER.
 Please make sure you know what you're doing when setting these to true.

-`delete_feature`: Will delete the feature once it has been merged.
+`delete_feature`: Will delete the feature XX what is 'the feature' a contentful environment?
+XX once it has been merged.
 While this is considered safe, you might want to keep the sandbox environment.

 `set_alias`: Will set the alias to the new master environment once the feature has been merged.
 You might want to